 Ultimately, the idea is to provide the board with potentially unique insight and a more focused lens to improve its oversight capabilities in respect of matters brought before it in the boardroom and the corporation’s operating culture itself.

 Gjon Nivica, Jr. was former SVP and General Counsel of Celanese Corporation, a Fortune 500 global technology and specialty materials company.
-Currently, Gjon is a Senior Advisor of BarkerGilmore, a boutique firm recognized by CEOs, boards, and executives as best-in-class legal and compliance executive search consultants, GC/CCO advisors and leadership coaches.
+Currently, Gjon is a Strategic Advisor and Coach of BarkerGilmore, a boutique firm recognized by CEOs, boards, and executives as best-in-class legal and compliance executive search consultants, GC/CCO advisors and leadership coaches.
 Gjon can be reached at gnivica@barkergilmore.com.

 Connect with a legal recruiting advisor